5 Key Factors in Urban Planning

 Ultimately, planners look to a specific outcome rather than a timeframe.
 They know that the population might increase, but it could be in five years or 20 years.
 In order to predict such fluctuations, planners may look to data to track changes, such as new constructions or demolitions, in an area over time.

 Sioux Falls, South Dakota, has become one of the fastest growing cities in the United States.
-Between 2000 and 2016, it saw an estimated 29% population increase.
+The population of Sioux Falls is projected to grow from 285,700 in 2022 to 428,400 in 2060.

 Learn how GIS professionals and planners in Minnehaha County tackle urban planning challenges throughout their jurisdiction.